geysertimes/geysertimes.github.io/docs/android-attribution.md

 # GeyserTimes for Android
 # Open Source Libraries & Attributions

-The **GeyserTimes for Android** (v5.0.0-alpha and abobe) application relies on several open-source libraries, frameworks, SDKs, and open data sources.
+The **GeyserTimes for Android** (v5.0.0-alpha and above) application relies on several open-source libraries, frameworks, SDKs, and open data sources.
 We are grateful to the open-source community and contributors who build and maintain these projects.

 ## 🌍 Data & Database Licensing